AlexSkur/Deep-learning-course/README.md

 ### Lab 2
-Building a Parameter class inspired by Andrej Karpathy's micrograd.
+Building a Parameter class inspired by Andrej Karpathy's micrograd.\\
-Implementation of auto backpropagation by using topological sort.
+Implementation of auto backpropagation by using topological sort.\\
-Implementation the activations functions (2 of them) from lab 1.
+Implementation the activations functions (2 of them) from lab 1.\\
-Implementation of gradient descent as a function seoparate from the class Parameter.
+Implementation of gradient descent as a function separate from the class Parameter.